-\underline{Outcome} The detector receives input $(x_{2}, \hat{K}(x_{2}))$.
-If this pair is classified as bona fide, the deception attempt is successful.
-This threat model allows us to assess robustness under realistic scenarios where keystroke dynamics are synthetically forged while the text remains valid.
+\underline{Outcome.} The detector receives the input pair $(x_{2}, \hat{K}(x_{2}))$.
+If this pair is classified as bona fide, the deception attempt succeeds.
+This threat model enables systematic evaluation of detector robustness in realistic scenarios where keystroke dynamics are synthetically forged while the submitted text remains semantically valid.

-\subsubsection{Vulnerability analysis}
+\subsubsection{Vulnerability Analysis}

-Let $(x_{1}, K(x_{1}))$ represent the student’s authentic text and its keystroke dynamics, and let $x_{2}$ denote a new plagiarized or LLM-assisted text.
-Using the deception generator $\mathcal{G}$ (defined in Section~\ref{sec:attack_dataset}), we synthesize forged keystroke sequences $\hat{K}(x_{2}) = \mathcal{G}(x_{1}, K(x_{1}), x_{2})$ to simulate deception attempts.
+Let $(x_{1}, K(x_{1}))$ denote a student’s authentic text and its associated keystroke dynamics, and let $x_{2}$ denote a plagiarized or LLM-assisted text.
+Using the deception generator $\mathcal{G}$ defined in Section~\ref{sec:attack_dataset}, we synthesize forged keystroke sequences